ninehills/Eden/README.rst

 Supports
 ===========

 #.
-Distributed scheduler, You can run many schedulers (Yes! it can on diffrent machhines) at same time.
+Distributed scheduler, You can run many schedulers (Yes! it can on diffrent servers) at same time.
 #.
 Multi-threaded task execution (Leader/Follower variant)
 #.
 Scheduled event at a certain time or periodic execution like a crontab
 #.
 Attempting tasks that fail